-Among the most beloved textiles in the world, crepe is revered for its elegance.
-But what is it, and is it sustainable?
+Among the most beloved textiles in the world, crepe is often revered for its elegance.
+But there’s so much more to it than that.

 Crepe is a familiar fabric you find in a range of clothing items and home furnishings.
 If you see or feel a thin, wrinkled texture on your clothes or curtains, that’s most likely crepe.